 - Install a local antivirus: it is actually quite common to have websites hacked or compromised via virus or worms which have infected your home or work machine.
 Make sure you've got an antivirus installed on all the machines from which you access your website

-Like video?
-Watch this WordPress hacked video from Sucuri
+Prefer video?
+Watch this video from Sucuri

 Feel free to bookmark and share this article so that others can know about the steps too.

-Have you ever had any of your WordPress sites hacked?
+Have you ever had any of your sites hacked?
 If yes, please share your experience and let us know how you got the site back in the comments below.

 If you’re confused, just go for a managed hosting solution and let someone else handle it for you.

 This is just the beginning.
 As WordPress continues to evolve, so will the hackers and their attempts to infiltrate your site and chuck you out.
-Stay one step ahead by learning more about your friendly CMS and keeping up with updates and your stay on top of WordPress security - this will for sure ensure you prevent WordPress hacking.
+Stay one step ahead by learning more about your friendly CMS and keeping up with updates and your stay on top of WordPress security - this will for sure ensure you prevent website hacking.